 Commercial oils that are licensed by the American Petroleum Institute (API) bear this trademark.
 Commercial oils that do not bear this trademark are not licensed and these oils are not recommended.
-Oils that are not listed in Table 37 are not recommended.
+Oils that are not listed in Table 38 or Table 39 are not recommended.

 Abnormally harsh operating cycles or harsh environments can shorten the service life of the engine oil.
-Arctic temperatures, corrosive environments, or extremely dusty conditions may require a reduction in engine oil change intervals from the recommendations in Table 37.
+Arctic temperatures, corrosive environments, or extremely dusty conditions may require a reduction in engine oil change intervals from the recommendations in Table 38 and Table 39.
 Poor maintenance of air filters or of fuel filters requires reduced oil change intervals.
 See your Caterpillar dealer for more information if this product will experience abnormally harsh operating cycles or harsh environments.